 - GMS PS 743 Clinical Practicum II (2 cr)

 The goal of the PA clinical education is to provide direct experience related to clinical practice as a physician assistant.
 Completion of 54 weeks in the clinical setting is required of all PA students.
-Mandatory clerkships, each one month in duration, include Internal Medicine I and II, Pediatrics, OB-GYN, Psychiatry, General Surgery, and Emergency Medicine; Primary Care is 6 weeks long.
+Mandatory clerkships, each one month in duration, include Internal Medicine I and II, Pediatrics, OB-GYN, Psychiatry, General Surgery, Primary Care, Neurology, and Emergency Medicine.
 In addition to the mandatory clerkships, each student is required to complete five elective rotations in specialty areas (both medicine and surgery) or in sub-internships in Primary Care, Internal Medicine, or Emergency Medicine.
 The student rotates within a range of clinical settings (inpatient, outpatient, emergency department, and operating room) with a variety of health care teams and providers.
 Evaluation of the student’s clinical acumen is made by clinical site preceptors and by an end-of-rotation, knowledge-based examination.
 Preparedness for clinical practice is objectively established by a seven-station clinical skills examination and at the site visit that occurs within three months of graduation.